adloky/smalls/english/all-dorothys-adventures-in-oz.md

 She was a charming companion, and her dancing and laughter enlivened their journey.

-The City of Beasts
+## The City of Beasts

 At noon they opened the Fox-King’s basket of luncheon, and found a nice roasted turkey with cranberry sauce and some slices of bread and butter.
-As they sat on the grass by the road- side the shaggy man cut up the turkey with his pocket-knife.
+As they sat on the grass by the roadside the shaggy man cut up the turkey with his pocket-knife.

-After they ate, they started again upon their journey, the shaggy man, Dorothy and Button-Bright walking soberly along,

-side by side, and the Rainbow’s Daughter dancing merrily before them.
+After they ate, they started again upon their journey, the shaggy man, Dorothy and Button-Bright walking soberly along, side by side, and the Rainbow’s Daughter dancing merrily before them.
 Suddenly she said,

 "There’s a city over there."